You don’t need a background as a car salesperson to get a good price when selling your used car.

 The ages 16, 21 and 40 are major milestones in most people’s lives.
 Cars first hit a milestone between 30,000 and 40,000 miles, notes Edmunds.
 That’s generally when bumper-to-bumper warranties expire and parts such as brakes need replacement.

 Other milestones are 60,000 miles — when parts like timing belts, which cost at least $300, tend to need replacing.
 The next major odometer reading is 100,000 miles.
 Vehicles that hit that mark may still be completely safe and operable, but their values drop significantly.

 5. Do your online research

-Whether you’re researching your car’s value or planning to sell it online, Popular Mechanics recommends you consider these tips for using certain sites:
+Whether you’re researching your car’s value or planning to sell it online, Popular Mechanics recommends you consider important tips for using certain sites.

-- eBay Motors: Look at what sold and the prices.
+For example, if you use eBay Motors, look at what sold and for what price.
 That way you’ll know if your car is in demand.

-- TrueCar: You’ll find actual-transaction prices.
+Use TrueCar to find actual transaction prices.
 But if you sign in before searching the site, you’ll alert dealers that you’re interested in selling, so expect some calls.

 Do you have additional tips on selling vehicles?
 Share with us in comments below or on our Facebook page.